Netflix’s ‘Chilling Adventures of Sabrina’ Is Getting One Final Chapter

 Netflix posted on Instagram Wednesday to announce that the final chapter of Chilling Adventures of Sabrina will be released to the platform later this year.
 Along with the announcement was a photo from a scene of the show including Sabrina (Kiernan Shipka) and Nicholas (Gavin Leatherwood).

 The Netflix Original premiered in 2018 and has a long list of loyal fans.
-Unfortunately for them, the show is being cancelled.
-Chilling Adventures of Sabrina is just one of several surprise cancellations Netflix has announced this month along with Ozark and Dead to Me, which was also renewed for one final season, as reported by The Inquisitr.
+Unfortunately for them, the show is being canceled after the upcoming season.
+Chilling Adventures of Sabrina is just one of several surprise cancellations Netflix announced this month along with Ozark and Dead to Me, which was also renewed for one final season, as reported by The Inquisitr.

 Following the announcement, disappointed fans took to Instagram to express their frustrations.